slunski/perl6-text-ldif/README.md

 ### Text::LDIF

-Text::LDIF is Perl6 module for parsing LDIF files.
+Text::LDIF is a Perl 6 module for parsing LDIF files according to RFC 2849.

 ### API